Home > News > The Most In-Demand Jobs in an Uncertain Economy

 Building transferable job skills can also help you change industries if you desire or the macroenvironment changes.

-How to Use Forage to Land an In-Demand Job
+How to Use Forage to Land an In-Demand Job in 2023

 An increasing number of college students are majoring in business, health, and computer science fields, as we explored in a previous study.
 These majors align with the fields of some of the most in-demand jobs, like software developers, management analysts, medical assistants, financial managers, medical and health services managers, and nurse practitioners.

 Forage’s free job simulations are one way to supplement your studies with real-world experience and practice skills required for in-demand jobs.
-Here is a selection of Forage job simulations relevant to some of the highest-paying, most in-demand jobs.
+Here is a selection of Forage job simulations relevant to some of the highest paying, most in-demand jobs.

 Computer and Information Systems Manager